MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/maintenance.md

 ## Update organizational data (optional)

 * Task – Prepare a .csv file that contains organizational data and upload it to the advanced insights app.
 * Frequency – Update organizational data as frequently as you like; however, it will be refreshed upon the latest Microsoft 365 collaboration data.
-Because email, calendar, and Microsoft Teams data is updated weekly, it makes sense to update this data on a similar cadence in Viva Insights.
+Because email, calendar, and Microsoft Teams data are updated weekly, it makes sense to update this data on a similar cadence in Viva Insights.

 [Prepare organizational data](../admin/prepare-org-data.md)
 [Upload organizational data (subsequent uploads)](../admin/upload-org-data-subsequent.md)